brengarajalu/ml_engineering_samples/Agentic_AI_HandsOn/ML_Design/Visual Search/Design.md

-temporal affect: e.g. use 3 weeks data: first 2/3 of weeks: train, last week valid / test Pairwise approach: ranks items according to their relative order, which is closer to the nature of ranking predict doc scores in a way that miimizes No of inversions in the final ranked result Two options for train data generation for pointwise approach human raters: each human rates 10 results per 100K queries * 10 humans = 10M examples expensive, doesn't scale
+temporal affect: e.g. use 3 weeks data: first 2/3 of weeks: train, last week valid / test Pairwise approach: ranks items according to their relative order, which is closer to the nature of ranking predict doc scores in a way that minimizes No of inversions in the final ranked result Two options for train data generation for pointwise approach human raters: each human rates 10 results per 100K queries * 10 humans = 10M examples expensive, doesn't scale